 Fairtrade aims to make cocoa farming more sustainable so farmers can better provide for themselves and their families.
-At the end of 2014, 129 small farmer organisations in 20 countries held a certificate to produce and sell Fairtrade cocoa, representing 179,800 small-scale farmers.
+In 2016, 189 farmer organisations in 22 countries held a certificate to produce and sell Fairtrade cocoa, representing 226,579 small-scale farmers.

-Sales volumes of Fairtrade cocoa grew to 70,600 tonnes in 2013-14, a year-on-year increase of 17%.
+Sales volumes of Fairtrade cocoa grew to 136,543 tonnes in 2016, an increase of 33% from 2015.
 These sales include a Fairtrade Premium of $200 per tonne for farmers to invest in their businesses or local community.
-In 2013-14, cocoa producer organisations received £8.4 million in Premiums, of which 37% was invested in various projects and programmes to improve productivity and quality.
-The Premium is also invested in community programmes such as schools (Côte d’Ivoire has only around a 50% literacy rate), medical centres and clean running water.
+In 2016, cocoa producer organisations received about £22 million in Premiums.
+The Premium is invested in various projects and programmes to improve productivity and quality as well as community programmes such as schools (Côte d’Ivoire has only around a 50% literacy rate), medical centres and clean running water.
 Read more about the investments made by cocoa farmers with the Fairtrade Premium in this recent report.

 Farmers in the 85,000-strong Fairtrade certified Kuapa Kokoo co-operative in Ghana have spent their premium on building wells for drinking water, building public toilets, and a mobile clinic to visit member’s villages.
 They have also invested in training in leadership and management and set up other ways for women especially to earn more money, making soap and palm oil, milling corn and breeding snails.